War poetry: World War I

 Published poets wrote over two thousand poems about and during the war.
 However, only a small fraction still is known today, and several poets that were popular with contemporary readers are now obscure.
 An orthodox selection of poets and poems emerged during the 1960s, which often remains the standard in modern collections and distorts the impression of World War I poetry.
 This selection tends to emphasize the horror of war, suffering, tragedy and anger against those that wage war.

 In a 2020 article for the St Austin Review about American WWI poet John Allan Wyeth, Dana Gioia writes, "The First World War changed European literature forever.
 The horror of modern mechanized warfare and the slaughter of nineteen million young men and innocent civilians traumatized the European imagination.
 For poets, the unprecedented scale of violence annihilated the classic traditions of war literature – individual heroism, military glory, and virtuous leadership.
 Writers struggled for a new idiom commensurate with their apocalyptic personal experience.
 European Modernism emerged from the trenches of the Western Front.

 "British poetry especially was transformed by the trauma of trench warfare and indiscriminate massacre.
 The 'War Poets' constitute an imperative presence in modern British literature with significant writers such as Wilfred Owen, Robert Graves, Siegfried Sassoon, David Jones, Ivor Gurney, Rupert Brooke, Edward Thomas, and Isaac Rosenberg.
 Their work, which combined stark realism and bitter irony with a sense of tragic futility, altered the history of English literature.

-"Similar cohorts of war poets occupy important positions in other European literature's.
+Similar cohorts of war poets occupy important positions in other European literatures.
 French literature has Charles Peguy, Guillaume Apollinaire, and Blaise Cendrars (who lost his right arm at the Second Battle of Champagne).
 Italian poetry has Eugenio Montale, Giuseppe Ungaretti, and Gabriele D'Annunzio.
 German poetry has Georg Trakl, August Stramm, and Gottfried Benn.

 "These scarred survivors reshaped the sensibility of modern verse.
 The Great War also changed literature in another brutal way; it killed countless young writers."

 From the war itself until the late 1970s, the genre of war poetry was almost exclusively reserved for male poets.
 This was based on an idea of an exclusive authenticity limited to the works of those who had fought and died in the war.
 It excluded other forms of experience in the war, such as mourning, nursing and the home front, which were more likely to be experienced by other demographics such as women.
 There were over 500 women writing and publishing poetry during World War I. Examples of poems by female poets include Teresa Hooley's A War Film, Jessie Pope's War Girls, Pauline B. Barrington's Education, and Mary H.J.
 Henderson's An Incident.
 In addition to giving women greater access to work, the war also gave women greater artistic freedom and space to express their identities as artists.

 Serbian World War I poets include: Milutin Bojić, Vladislav Petković Dis, Miloš Crnjanski, Dušan Vasiljev, Ljubomir Micić, Proka Jovkić, Rastko Petrović, Stanislav Vinaver, Branislav Milosavljević, Milosav Jelić, Vladimir Stanimirović. and others.